Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Preliminaries

 \subsection{Group Representation Theory}

-The mathematical field of Group Representation Theory investigates, how a group $G$ acts linearly on a $n$-dimensional complex vector space $V$.
-This is an interesting theoretical field for DNNs because feature spaces can be modeled as vector spaces while symmetric input transformations can be modeled as groups.
-Hence, Group Representation Theory helps to understand how feature spaces of CNNs change under transformations of the input.
+The mathematical field of Group Representation Theory investigates, how a group action $\mathcal{T}_g \in G$ acts linearly on a $n$-dimensional complex vector space $\mathbf{V}$.
+This is interesting in the context of DNNs because feature spaces can be modeled as vector spaces while symmetric input transformations can be modeled as groups.
+Hence, Group Representation Theory provides the mathematical backbone on how feature spaces of CNNs change under input transformations.

-For matrix Lie groups, a finite-dimensional complex representation $\Pi$ of $G$ is a group homomorphism $\Pi : G \to \text{GL}(V)$, that maps the group to the general linear group $\text{GL}(n,\mathbb{C})$, i.e. to the group of invertible $n\times n$ matrices representing the linear action of the group on the vector space (\cite{HallGroupRepresentation}).
+For matrix Lie groups, a finite-dimensional complex representation $\Pi$ of $G$ is a group homomorphism $\Pi : G \to \text{GL}(\text{dim}(\mathbf{V}))$, that maps the group to the general linear group $\text{GL}(\mathbb{C}^n)$, i.e. to the group of invertible $n\times n$ matrices representing the linear action of the group on the vector space \citep{HallGroupRepresentation}.

-We define three common group representation types which are used throughout this survey.
-The \textbf{trivial} representation maps all group elements to the identity matrix, i.e. the vector space $V$ is left invariant under group transformations.
+We define three common group representation types which are generally used for in- or equivariant representations in the DNN literature.
+The \textbf{trivial representation} maps all group elements to the identity matrix, i.e. the vector space $\mathbf{V}=\mathbb{C}^n$ is left invariant under group transformations.

-The \textbf{regular} representation is determined by the action of $G$ on itself.
-In this case, $V$ is a $|G|$-dimensional vector space which is permuted under group actions $g \in G$.
+The \textbf{regular representation} is determined by the action of $G$ on itself.
+In this case, $\mathbf{V}=C^{n\times\|G\|}$ is a $\|G\|$-dimensional vector space which is permuted under group actions $g \in G$.

-A representation is called \textbf{irreducible} (\textbf{irrep}), if its only invariant subspaces are the trivial subspaces $W=V$ and $W=\{0\}$.
-A subspace $W$ of $V$ is called invariant, if $\Pi(g)w \in W$ for all $w \in W$ and all $g \in G$.
-Importantly, \textit{Maschke's theorem} states that every representation of a finite group consist of a \textit{direct sum} of irreducible representations.
-Consequently, finding all irreps of a specific group is an interesting aspect of group representation theory.
+A \textbf{representation} is called \textbf{irreducible} (\textbf{irrep}), if its only invariant subspaces are the trivial subspaces $\mathbf{W}=\mathbf{V}$ and $\mathbf{W}=\{0\}$.
+A subspace $\mathbf{W}$ of $\mathbf{V}$ is called invariant, if $\Pi(g)w \in \mathbf{W}$ for all $w \in \mathbf{W}$ and all $g \in G$.
+Importantly, \textit{Maschke's theorem} states that every representation of a finite group consists of a \textit{direct sum} of irreducible representations.
+Consequently, finding all irreducible representations of a specific group is an interesting aspect of group representation theory.
+Furthermore, irreps provide the smallest possible representation that can be used to incorporate equivariance.
+Irreps canoften even be used to achieve invariance to continuous groups.

-For a more detailed discussion of Group Representation Theory which forms the backbone of equivariant neural networks, we refer the interested reader to the recent paper by \cite{EstevesSurvey} or to the text book by \cite{HallGroupRepresentation}.
+For a more detailed discussion of group representation theory which forms the backbone of equivariant neural networks, we refer the interested reader to the recent publications by \cite{E2STCNNs} and \cite{EstevesSurvey} or to the text book by \cite{HallGroupRepresentation}.